MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/iot/iot-scenario-setup.md

 21. Click **Next** to go to the **Enable scenario** page.
 Toggle the slider to enable the scenario.
 22. Click **Finish**.

 The scenario setup is complete.
-IoT Intelligence will automatically starting processing the IoT Hub messages.
+IoT Intelligence will automatically start processing the IoT Hub messages.

 ## Configure the **Product quality** scenario in Supply Chain Management